open-eats/OpenEats/docs/Running_the_App_Without_Docker.md

 ### Reload Apache configuration

-`service apache2 reload`
+`service apache2 restart`

-Your openeats installation should run on your http://openeats.domain.com
+Your openeats installation should run on your http://openeats.domain.com.

+It is HIGHLY recommended you eventually switch over to an HTTPS setup.
+Let's Encrypt is great for getting that set up.

 ## Updating openeats